Matlakeng Herbal Trail

 Comfortable walking shoes/boots, hat, sunscreen, water

 Where to stay

-Either at the Basotho Cultural Village or chalets in the Golden Gate Highlands National Park or in Clarens village.
+There are three two-bedroom self-catering rondavels in the Basotho Cultural Village, chalets in the Golden Gate Highlands National Park, or all kinds of accommodation in Clarens village.